FABFILTER VOLCANO 3

 PARALLEL BANDPASS FOR DENSITY

 Using a driven parallel band-pass filter can add density and fullness to a particular frequency range.
-This technique is flexible, as you can experiment with different filter drive types, adjust level, pan, slope, and even delay.
+This technique is flexible, as you can experiment with different filter drive types and adjust the level, pan, slope, and even delay.

 Parallel Band Pass Filter